DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 She was pointing towards the clearance between two ancient trees.
 As it was still far away, it wasn't very clearly visible.

-"Hm?
+"Hmm?
 Meaning?"

 "There is something weird there.
-There are many trees fallen down, and even ground became messy."
+Many trees have fallen down,
+and even the ground is messy."

 "...What!?"

-Unintentionally, he put more force to his grip.
+Unintentionally, he put more force in his grip.
-As they were running straight towards the direction, which Rinne pointed, at that moment...
+As they were running straight towards the direction Rinne pointed at, right then...

 "Stop this thing!"

-Elven shrine maiden grasped Kai's left hand and started pulling it. _TL Note:_ A bit of trivia: Japan is one of these countries where cars are right handed.
+The elven shrine maiden grasped Kai's left hand and started pulling it. _TL Note:_ A bit of trivia: Japan is one of these countries where cars are right handed.

-And as a stiff look appeared on hear face...
+And as a stiff look appeared on her face...

 "What is that thing...!"

 "Jeanne, stop.
-There is something ahead!"
+There is something up ahead!"

 All cars started to slow down at once.
 Their wheels, stopping all of the sudden, blew up a pile of fallen laves, leaving them dancing in the air.